Smoking flags of Israel and Russia on black background (Photo by Allexxandar)

 You are the one I spoke of in former days by my servants the prophets of Israel.
 At that time they prophesied for years that I would bring you against them.

 Ezekiel the prophet in Ezekiel 38:17 (circa 585 BC)

 Ezekiel may be referring to an older prophecy by Micah, who foretold of a time "when the Assyrians invade our land and march through our fortresses.
-We will raise against them seven shepherds, even eight commanders" (Micah 5:5).
-Micah prophesied 165 years before Ezekiel from about 750 to 700 .C.
-The territory of the Seleucid Empire was initially ruled by the Assyrians (745-612 BC) .
-The Lord raised up eight shepherds and commanders from the family of a priest named Mattathias (1 Maccabees 2:1-2, 5:62).
+We will raise against them seven shepherds, even eight commanders" (Mic 5:5).
+Micah prophesied 165 years before Ezekiel from about 750 to 700 BC.
+The territory of the Seleucid Empire was initially ruled by the Assyrians (745-612 BC).
+During the Maccabean Revolt, the Lord raised up eight shepherds and commanders from the family of a priest named Mattathias (1 Maccabees 2:1-2, 5:62).
 He had five sons, John, Simon (1 Maccabees 5:55, 12:33), Judas, Eleazar, Jonathan (1 Maccabees 9:31), in addition to two grandsons, John and Judas (1 Maccabees 16:2-3), with whom he led the revolt against the invading Seleucids.
-It was these eight, faithful Jews by whom "He [the Lord] will deliver us from the Assyrians when they invade our land and march across our borders" (Micah 5:6).
+It was these eight, faithful Jews by whom "He [the Lord] will deliver us from the Assyrians when they invade our land and march across our borders" (Mic 5:6).

 The Lord's presence

 In my zeal and fiery wrath I declare that at that time there shall be a great earthquake in the land of Israel.
 The fish in the sea, the birds in the sky, the beasts of the field, every creature that moves along the ground, and all the people on the face of the earth will tremble at my presence.
 The mountains will be overturned, the cliffs will crumble and every wall will fall to the ground.